-Most of our courses are significantly subsidised by the Department of Education and Training (DET) for Victorian government school participants.
+Most of our courses are significantly subsidised by the Department of Education and Training (the Department) for Victorian government school participants.

 Victorian government schools pay a non-refundable co-contribution through the Schools Targeted Funding Portal before the participant attends a course.
 Catholic and independent schools are entitled to attend our courses at the full cost.

-Fees must be paid within 7 days of applying to confirm enrolment.
+Fees must be paid within seven days of applying to confirm enrolment.

 Course fees cover facilitator support and feedback, learning resources and catering.

 We encourage all prospective participants to carefully consider the commitment required to attend our courses before enrolling.
 There is a high demand for our courses and late withdrawals could mean people miss out.

 If you do need to withdraw from a course, you must give us notice in writing before the orientation or course starts for a refund of the course fees:

 - at least 21 days for a full refund

 - between 20 and 14 days for a 50 per cent refund.